mavihS-0/World-Time-App/README.md

 ## Information

-This app gives you a variety of locations to choose from and shows the accurate time in that region.
+This app gives you a variety of locations to choose from and shows the accurate time in that region along with a dynamic GUI which changes its theme based on the time.

 Time is retrieved from timeapi.io